Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 	- Therefore, such instrumentation would execute multiple times per invocation.
 - This problem is addressed by allowing users to specify instrumentation locations in terms of the control flow graph (CFG) in addition to at the instruction level.

+Dyninst allows users to insert, remove, or modify instrumentation at any time in the execution continuum: